scds/rdm-best-practices/topics/3-security-and-storage.md

 {: .no_toc}
 # Data Security and Storage

-Data security is important not only to prevent unwanted access to your data, but also to prevent data loss.
+Data security is important not only to prevent unwanted access to your data but also to prevent data loss.

 <details markdown="block" class="toc">
   <summary>